acend/helm-basics-training/content/en/docs/03.0/_index.md

 ## Upgrade

 We are now going to upgrade the application to a newer Helm chart version.
-When we installed the Chart, a couple of secrets were neede during this process.
+When we installed the Chart, a couple of secrets were needed during this process.
 In order to do the upgrade of the Chart now, we need to provide those secrets to the upgrade command, to be sure no sensitive data will be overwritten:

 * wordpressPassword
 * mariadb.auth.rootPassword